-After World War II, French planner Jacques Greber, the architect of the 1937 Paris World's Fair and town plans for Marseilles and Lyon, created Confederation Square in the center of Ottawa and initiated an overall beautification program, leading to the multitude of parks (known as the National Capital Greenbelt) that help make Ottawa a magnet for recreational enthusiasts.
+After World War II, French planner Jacques Greber, the architect of the 1937 Paris World's Fair and town planner for Marseilles and Lyon, created Confederation Square in the center of Ottawa and initiated an overall beautification program, leading to the multitude of parks (now known as the National Capital Greenbelt) that make Ottawa a magnet for outdoor enthusiasts.

 Until the 1980s, Ottawa was mainly a government town.
 The federal government remains a major employer, but the city is also home to scientific laboratories, numerous national associations, the University of Ottawa, Carleton University and Algonquin College.

 The best way to get to know Ottawa is by foot.
-A great place to get oriented is Parliament Hill, the seat of the national government.
-Try to get there by 10 am Monday-Friday in the summer to see the changing of the guard, and then take a tour of the Parliament Buildings.
-From fall through spring, you might even catch the proceedings in the House of Commons or the Senate.
+A great place to get oriented is Parliament Hill, the seat of Canadian government.
+Try to get there by 10 am Monday-Friday in the summer to see the changing of the guard, and then take a free guided tour of accessible areas of the Parliament buildings.
+(Note that it's possible that not all of the buildings will be open because of renovations.)
+From fall through spring, you might even catch the live proceedings in the House of Commons or the Senate.
 From Parliament Hill, you'll be able to view the Rideau Canal, a fine place to take a boat ride or go skating, depending on the season.
-After a walking tour of Parliament Hill, you may wish to go next door to the Fairmont Chateau Laurier for traditional afternoon tea.
+After a walking tour of Parliament Hill, you may wish to go next door to the Fairmont Chateau Laurier for a traditional afternoon tea.

-For those interested in Ottawa's cultural offerings, the National Gallery of Canada has the world's largest collection of Canadian art.
-Across the Ottawa River in Quebec, you'll find the city's francophone neighbor Gatineau (formerly known as Hull), as well as Gatineau Park, a local mecca for recreation.
-The Canadian Museum of Civilization in Gatineau has a wide range of cultural exhibits and is an architectural masterpiece worth a side trip.
+For those interested in Ottawa's cultural offerings, the National Gallery of Canada has the world's largest collection of Canadian art, as well as works by First Nations, American and European artists.
+Across the Ottawa River in Quebec, you'll find the city's francophone neighbor Gatineau (formerly known as Hull).
+The Canadian Museum of History in Gatineau has a wide range of cultural exhibits and is an architectural masterpiece worth a side trip.
 The imposing totem poles in its Grand Hall are a highlight.

 The once-stuffy Canadian capital now has a lively nightlife.
 Options increase in summer, when sidewalk cafes and bistros in the trendy ByWard Market and Elgin Street districts fill up with locals and tourists alike.
 Outdoor summer concerts take place in Major's Hill Park, Confederation Park and Festival Plaza in front of City Hall.
 In addition to a variety of live-music venues, street performers often provide free shows for passers-by (tips are appreciated).

-In winter, you may have to look a little harder for something to do, but a quick gander at the weekly XPress, the local free alternative paper, will turn up options.
-So, too, will the French Voir weekly newspaper or the monthly Where magazine.
-All three can be found throughout Ottawa.
-Gamblers can head for the Casino du Lac-Leamy across the river in Gatineau, Quebec.
+In winter, you may have to look a little harder for something to do, but a quick gander at the monthly Where magazine or the French Voir weekly will turn up options.
+Both can be found throughout Ottawa.
+Gamblers and gourmands can head for the Casino du Lac-Leamy across the river in Gatineau, Quebec.
 Closing time is 2 am in both Ottawa and the Hull sector of Gatineau (the area closest to downtown Ottawa).
 Elsewhere in Gatineau—such as the Aylmer sector—closing time is 3 am, as it is in the rest of the province of Quebec.

 Ottawa is the rapidly growing capital of one of the leading multicultural countries in the world.
-This diversity is visible in a variety of ways, but perhaps most acutely in the multitude of dining options in town, ranging from Aboriginal dishes to Sri Lankan cuisine.
-Many restaurants post their menus near the door.
+A base for international diplomats, chefs from around the world cater to their cravings for a menu from home.
+This results in a multitude of dining options in town, ranging from Mediterranean dishes to Sri Lankan cuisine.

 For a local treat, try a Beaver Tail—a flat, fried pastry served with sweet or savory condiments.
 They are sold—along with hot cider—to skaters along the Rideau Canal in winter and from a kiosk on William Street in the ByWard Market throughout the year.